ptrick13/NLPen/README.md

 python main.py
 ```

-1. Click **PDF auswählen** and pick a German-language PDF.
+Then open [http://localhost:8000](http://localhost:8000) in your browser.

+1. Drop a German-language PDF onto the upload area (or click to pick a file).
 2. Tick one or two analysis options.
 3. Click **PDF analysieren & downloaden**.
-4. The annotated PDF is saved in the same folder as the source file (e.g. `report_Sentiment.pdf`).
+4. The annotated PDF is downloaded directly — named `<original>_analysiert.pdf`.

 ---